About This Episode

 Abdullah Al-Arian 2:26

-I think one of the important things to do when trying to evaluate the role of various regional actors, in particular, of course, the various Arab states, is to kind of think through some of the historical developments that have led us to this point.
+I think one of the important things to do when trying to evaluate the role of various regional actors — in particular the various Arab states — is to think through some of the historical developments that have led us to this point.

-I mean, again, when we talk about the Zionist project having been given rise to at the same time that there was a broader colonial project for the entire region.
-And so I think seeing those things as being inextricably linked, that the rise of the Arab nation state as we have come to know it, is very much coincided with the fulfillment of Zionist ambitions in Palestine.
+When we talk about the Zionist project, it was given rise to at the same time that there was a broader colonial project for the entire region.
+So seeing those things as inextricably linked — the rise of the Arab nation state as we have come to know it very much coincided with the fulfillment of Zionist ambitions in Palestine.

-And so what that has meant is that historically, Arab states have always determined their course, their development, their fate, in part, by the fact that they were through their relationship with this settler colonial project in their midst.
-And so what that has meant, of course, is that with the eras of independence, when all of these states more or less achieved their independence from colonial rule, they did so largely through the condition that they would adhere to certain sets of structures.
-The boundaries, for instance, the borders between them, the recognition of a broader international relations kind of structure that maintains these states in relation to the state of Israel that then gets its independence in 1948.
+And so what that has meant historically is that Arab states have always determined their course, their development, their fate, in part through their relationship with this settler colonial project in their midst.
+With the eras of independence, when all of these states more or less achieved their independence from colonial rule, they did so largely on the condition that they would adhere to certain structures — the boundaries between them, the recognition of a broader international relations framework that maintains these states in relation to the state of Israel, which then gets its independence in 1948.

-And so as a result, it wasn’t a surprise, I think, to many people that the Arab states in 1948 were not in any real serious position to challenge the settler colonial project, given the fact that their militaries had largely been under British and French colonial control and that their heads of state in many cases, monarchs, or even kind of these early forms of kind of an elite Republican model of state were also very much beholden to imperial interests.
+And so as a result, it wasn’t a surprise to many people that the Arab states in 1948 were not in any real serious position to challenge the settler colonial project, given the fact that their militaries had largely been under British and French colonial control and that their heads of state — in many cases monarchs, or even these early forms of elite republican governance — were also very much beholden to imperial interests.

-That on the one hand, what you saw earlier is Arab states that were slowly shifting their interests and their realignment toward a security order that was managed largely by the United States and Israel that was incorporating the political and military classes of various Arab states.
-But at the same time, you still had, at least on the cultural level, on the popular level, even on the kind of surface level political level, you did have a continuation of a kind of rhetorical commitment to Palestinian liberation.
+And so once we get closer to this moment, there’s a need to take into account the events and developments of the last decade that have in some ways upended that previous order.
+On the one hand, you had Arab states slowly shifting their interests and their realignment toward a security order managed largely by the United States and Israel, incorporating the political and military classes of various Arab states.
+But at the same time, you still had — at least on the cultural level, on the popular level, even on the surface political level — a continuation of a kind of rhetorical commitment to Palestinian liberation.

-You would see Hosni Mubarak, for instance, in Egypt, who would still feign his outrage at the latest Israeli incursion, for instance, during the second Intifada.
+You would see Hosni Mubarak, for instance, still feigning outrage at the latest Israeli incursion — during the Second Intifada, for example.
 You would see the withdrawal of ambassadors from capitals like Cairo and Amman.
-And you would still continue to see that as part of the general political class of most Arab states that Palestinian liberation would still be spoken about as being a core component.
-And certainly normalization never really extended beyond that kind of narrow political normalization.
-You didn’t see massive cultural educational exchanges, economic exchanges were quite limited.
+And Palestinian liberation would still be spoken about as a core component by the political class of most Arab states.
+Certainly normalization never really extended beyond narrow political normalization.
+You didn’t see massive cultural or educational exchanges; economic exchanges were quite limited.

-One of which of course is on the question of Palestine, but not exclusively, a lot of them are social, political, economic demands having to do with obviously political freedom being the first and foremost demand.
-We start to see very short lived experiments attempting to do post authoritarian transitions in places like Egypt and Tunisia, but even in places like Libya and Yemen, where you end up devolving into very destructive civil wars.
+So the question is: what changed?
+I would argue that really thinking about the Arab uprisings as the moment where the final break between Arab populations and their ruling regimes occurs is key.
+This is a moment in which you start to see mass uprisings across the entire region making significant demands and airing numerous grievances — one of which is of course on the question of Palestine, but not exclusively.
+A lot of them are social, political, economic demands, with political freedom being the foremost demand.
+We start to see very short-lived experiments attempting post-authoritarian transitions in places like Egypt and Tunisia, but even in places like Libya and Yemen, which end up devolving into very destructive civil wars.

 Yara Hawari 11:12

 There is palpable anger at the Arab regimes for their inaction amidst the ongoing genocide.
-And I think it’s not surprising considering especially the historical context that you just laid out.
+And I think it’s not surprising, especially given the historical context that you just laid out.
 But I do think some are surprised at even the lack of rhetorical condemnation of the genocide by Arab regimes and leaders.

 What are some of the things that have stood out to you in recent months that speak to this?